 In a rules+constraints analysis of Nanti, for instance, we could have \CLASH-it's frequently violated, though, so we have to restrict its power, either by giving it a limited set of rules to trigger, or by stipulating that some other constraint can block its triggered rules.

-In OT, it's spelled out how this kind of interaction works:
+In OT, the theory makes it clear how this kind of interaction works:

 \CLASH >> RHTYPE=IAMB...